mkuthan/mkuthan.github.io/_posts/2015-03-01-spark-unit-testing.md

     caption: "[Unsplash](https://unsplash.com/@jakubskafiriak)"
 ---

-When you develop a distributed system, it is crucial to make it easy to test.
+When you develop a distributed system, it's crucial to make it easy to test.
 Execute tests in a controlled environment, ideally from your IDE.
 Long develop-test-develop cycle for complex systems could kill your productivity.
 Below you find my testing strategy for Spark and Spark Streaming applications.